disapproving kitty

 On our way out we went past another playground, and believe it or not, the kids wanted to play on it.
 Now, the adults in our little merry band had not eaten, were hot, dusty and sticky and wanted something cold to drink.
 I knew this.
 But I was determined that this was not a bad idea to take my kids here and in my deranged, hungry brain, I knew that the way to prove this was to allow them to play on the super-overcrowded playground.
 Again.

-I watched DD like a hawk.
-This time, she did do her usual routine.
-Larger kids and teens kept pushing her around, nearly kicking and stomping on her, with me using my best teacher-voice to tell them to cut it out.
+I watched DS like a hawk.
+This time, he did do his usual routine.
+Larger kids and teens kept pushing him around, nearly kicking and stomping on him, with me using my best teacher-voice to tell them to cut it out.
 C loitered at the edge, feeling a bit like the strange-single-man-hanging-out-inappropriately-at-a-playground.
 Eventually it was time to go, and the kids did NOT want to leave.

 We had to drag them away as they thrashed and screamed.
 I was hungry and tired and now feeling very bad for doing this, and for J not having found anything to eat, (and C, too, for that matter) and just wanting to get the hell out of there.
 J was famished by this point, but trying his best not to show it.
 I could tell, though.
 It is really bad for him to get overly hungry, and I know this, and I felt like it was my fault, which made it worse.
 Suggesting stopping to get him something to eat, or asking why he didn't get himself pizza earlier didn't help.
 He just wanted to get the kids out of there, us into the car and himself back to Origins.
 I was getting desperate at this point, wanting to get him some food, something he'd like, to help make up for bungling this whole thing from the start.